emmt/EasyFITS.jl/README.md

 using EasyFITS
 readfits("data.fits")                 # load the first array and header readfits(FitsImage, "data.fits")      # idem
-readfits(FitsHeader, "data.fits")     # yields the header only
+readfits(FitsHeader, "data.fits")     # reads only the header part
 readfits(Array, "data.fits")          # only load the array part (as a regular array) readfits(FitsImage{T}, "data.fits")   # yields pseudo-array with elements of type T readfits(Array{T}, "data.fits")       # yields regular array with elements of type T